Car Shakes When Going Over 60 MPH? Here’s Why

 Wheel balancing close up

-You can be sure that at least one wheel is affected – possibly two or more.
+You can be certain that at least one wheel is affected – possibly two or more.
 It’s most likely to be one of the front wheels, but it could be one at the rear.
 This would be especially true if your vehicle is rear-wheel-drive.

 Unbalanced tires shouldn’t be an immediate hazard.
 However, you should still pull into the slow lane and drive as slowly as safely possible.
 Around 50 mph is a good benchmark – the minimum speed you’re allowed to travel on the interstate is 40 mph).

-Don’t be astonished if you need a new tire.
+Don’t be surprised if you need a new tire.
 The damage should be negligible in most instances, provided you catch it early.
 But if it’s been going on for a while, you’ll need some new rubber.

 Suspension Components